Spooky-Labs/The-Farm-Mark-II/docs/DEPLOYMENT_CHECKLIST.md

 4. Run with debug: `firebase deploy --debug`

 ### If functions don't appear:
-1. Check `functions/index.js` exports both functions
+1. For JavaScript: Check `functions/index.js` exports all functions
+2. For Python: Check `python-functions/main.py` imports all functions
-2. Verify `functions/package.json` exists
+3. Verify both `functions/package.json` and `python-functions/requirements.txt` exist
-3. Check Node version: `node --version` (should be 20+ as Node 18 is deprecated)
+4. Check Node version: `node --version` (should be 20+)
+5. Check Python version: `python3.12 --version` (should be 3.12+)

 ### If storage trigger doesn't fire:
 1. Verify bucket name is correctly set to `the-farm-neutrino-315cd.firebasestorage.app` in both functions